AcademySoftwareFoundation/OpenColorIO/_sources/userguide/config_syntax.txt

 Optional.
 Default is an empty search path.

 ``search_path`` is a colon-seperated list of directories.
-Each directory is checked in order to locate a file (e.g a LUT).
+Each directory is checked in order to locate a file (e.g. a LUT).

 This works is very similar to how the UNIX ``$PATH`` env-var works for executables.